qysp/viol/README.md

 ### Custom state management system

-Ayce comes with an awesome custom management system for your component's state.
+Viol comes with an awesome custom management system for your component's state.
 It allows you to use deeply nested objects and arrays and reliably update the affected components.

 Okay, just kidding.
 This _feature_ will hopefully be removed in the future.